Skip to content

 Fire safety compliance is a non-negotiable cornerstone of protecting lives and property, as starkly illustrated by the recent prosecution of St Lukes (Preston) Ltd following a devastating fire in a converted church in Preston, Lancashire.
 In July 2025, the company and its director were fined £77,000 for severe breaches of the Regulatory Reform (Fire Safety) Order 2005, highlighting the dire consequences of neglecting fire safety protocols.
 At AL23 Safety, we specialise in delivering tailored fire safety solutions to ensure UK businesses meet legal standards and safeguard occupants.
 This incident serves as a sobering reminder that robust fire safety compliance is not just about avoiding fines, it’s about preserving human lives and trust.

-The fire, which occurred at the St Luke’s Church conversion site, exposed critical failings: inadequate fire detection systems, blocked escape routes, and a lack of proper risk assessments.
+The fire, which occurred at the St Luke’s Church conversion site, exposed critical failings: inadequate fire detection systems, blocked escape routes and a lack of proper risk assessments.
 The Lancashire Fire and Rescue Service (LFRS) investigation revealed that these oversights endangered residents, leading to a prohibition notice and significant penalties.
 According to the Health and Safety Executive (HSE), non-compliance with fire safety regulations contributes to hundreds of incidents annually, with commercial and residential fires causing millions in damages.
 AL23 Safety has helped clients reduce fire risks by up to 40% through comprehensive strategies, proving that proactive compliance saves lives and assets.

 In this blog post, we’ll unpack seven critical lessons from the Preston church fire, offering actionable strategies to ensure fire safety compliance and prevent similar tragedies.
 By partnering with AL23 Safety, you can transform your approach to fire safety, ensuring compliance with UK laws and fostering a secure environment for all.